mhrsntrk/mhrsntrk.com/README.md

 ## Environment Variables

-Create a `.env.local` with below variables.
+Create a `.env.local` on Next.js frontend with below variables.

 - `NEXT_PUBLIC_STRAPI_API_URL` should be set as `http://localhost:1337` (no trailing slash).